ewafula/MetaClassifier/docs/MetaClassifier.md

 * `<FASTA_DIR>` is the directory containing samples read data fasta files produced by either the MetaClassifier's `process_reads.py` script or from external sources for classification by the MetaClassifier's `classify_reads.py` script.

 ## MetaClassifier output
-As an example, this section uses the a small test dataset subsampled from the sample read data that was utilized in the [Sonpsler et al., 2020](#citation) study to show how to perform an complete analysis using wrapper script.
+As an example, this section uses the a small test dataset subsampled from the sample read data that was utilized in the [Sponsler et al., 2020](#citation) study to show how to perform an complete analysis using wrapper script.
 The test datasets and [external tools](#external-tools) Linux binaries are located in the [test](../test) and [bin](../bin) sub-directory of MetaClassifier installation respectively.

 **Analysis**:
 - Get into the [test](../test) directory of MetaClassifier: